VATSALVARSHNEY108/B.O.I.-MARK-2/docs/ENHANCED_GUI_SUMMARY.md

 ## What Was Created

-A **completely new, modern, beautiful GUI** for VATSAL AI Desktop Automation that transforms the user experience from functional to delightful.
+A **completely new, modern, beautiful GUI** for BOI (Barely Obeys Instructions) Desktop Automation that transforms the user experience from functional to delightful.

 ## Files Created